bajpaimahendra/sharpen-the-saw-2027/php/Composer.md

 #### Using Composer in a PHP Project

 	$ cd /var/www/html/makeifly 				( go to project root )

 	$ composer show 					(  Show a list of the packages installed in this project )

 	$ composer init 					(  creates an "empty" composer.json in current dir )

-	Search for packages $ composer search package-name
+	SEARCH PACKAGE $ composer search package-name

 		$ composer search laravel

-	Add packages $ composer require vendor-name/package-name
+	ADD PACKAGE $ composer require vendor-name/package-name

 		Adds new packages to the composer.json file from the current directory.
 		If no file exists one will be created on the fly. the modified requirements will be installed

 		e.g.

 		$ composer require cocur/slugify

-	Install dependencies $ composer install
+	INSTALL DEPENDENCIES $ composer install

 		Downloads and installs all the libraries and dependencies outlined in the composer.lock file.
 		If the file does not exist it will look for composer.json and do the same, creating a composer.lock file.

-			Note : composer.lock should always be committed to the repository. so other member will install the same version of library
+		Note : composer.lock should always be committed to the repository.
+		       So other member will install the same version of library

 		And you should add 'vender' dir to .gitignore

-	Removing packages $ composer remove vendor-name/package-name
+	REMOVE PACKAGE $ composer remove vendor-name/package-name

 		Remove any specific package from your composer.json file

 	$ composer cc / composer clear-cache 			( clear all the cached packages  )

-	Update packages
+	UPDAGTE PACKAGE

 		update newer version of libraries defined in the composer.json file.
 The composer.lock file will be updated

 		$ composer update  					Updates all packages

 		$ composer update --with-dependencies 			Updates all packages and its dependencies